Why #FOSS matters socially

 What this means for projects like the #OMN (the actionable bit).
 This whole story reinforces the core path – that we focus on stopping building “new platforms” to start composting what already exists.
 A common’s strategy using existing protocols (#ActivityPub, RSS), rooted in grassroots trust networks.
 Keep processes open (#4opens) to accept human-scale limits then scale by federate for reach, not control.

-The #WSocial mess shows exactly what happens when you strip the #openweb of its culture and replace it with PR, funding, and control.
+The #WSocial mess shows what happens when you strip the #openweb of its culture and replace it with PR, funding, and control.
 Our native path is the opposite, growth from the commons.
 Its #KISS or you just recreate the problem.

 The Smile